TeamHarTex/HarTex/book/usage_docs/src/getting-started/index.md

 Now you can invite the bot by using this *TBA*.
 More information on how you can set up the bot can be found at [Setting Up HarTex](/HarTex-rust-discord-bot/docs/usage/general-info/setting-up-hartex).

+## I have the bot now.
+How do I set it up?

+Thank you for choosing HarTex!
+Now you may head to [Setting Up HarTex](/HarTex-rust-discord-bot/docs/usage/general-info/setting-up-hartex) and start from there.